A –Streams of Thought– contribution by Sheila M. Saia (Twitter: @sheilasaia)

 - Preprints improve the transparency of the peer review process by enabling readers to view article versions at each step of the review process; and thus, assess changes they’ve made.

 - Preprint servers enable discussions between authors and interested parties.
-Readers can contribute to and look through these discussions via preprint server commenting features and direct communication with authors.
+Readers can contribute to and look through these discussions via preprint server commenting features and engage in direct communication with authors.

-- Posting a preprint allows author share so-called ‘negative results’, which may improve future studies and conserving future time and funding resources (van Emmerik et al. 2018)
+- Posting a preprint allows authors to share so-called ‘negative results’, which may improve future studies while conserving future time and funding resources (van Emmerik et al. 2018)

 - Preprints may help streamline collaborations by avoiding or improving studies in different locations that address similar research goals.

 - Preprint servers empower scientists to take control of the timeline for making their results public (Schloss 2017).
 This might prove especially helpful to overcoming current limitations of peer review (e.g., gender bias; Grogan 2019).

 - Preprints can help facilitate research findings to the public domain, so as to stimulate interactions and collaborations with fellow researchers.
 This may be especially helpful for earty career scientists looking for potential collaborators inside and outside of their field.